 It was like descending into the garden of Eden with greenery and vineyards delicately laced into the hills up above.
 A pair of wooden giraffes played whimsically among the trees.

-My daughter and the other hikers arrived and when we were all assembled, our guide led along mostly shady paths through the vineyards.
+Our guide led along mostly shady paths through the vineyards.
 It was like walking into paradise.

 We stopped at the chardonnay vineyard and tasted some of the grapes.
 They were so tart most of the people in our group spat them out.
 We learned that grapes used for making wine are much smaller and not nearly as sweet as table grapes.

-On our way, we passed by rows of avocado and citrus trees.
+Along the way, we passed by rows of avocado and citrus trees.

 The sky was still overcast and the clouds were holding their water, making it incredibly pleasant for a normally scorching July day.
-It was humid because a tropical storm from Mexico was busy wreaking havoc along the coast, leaving most of the beaches closed by lifeguards for much of the morning and later in the afternoon.

 And then there was the wine.